studentkittens/lncs-pandoc/paper.md

 ### Linking containers together:

 As previously mentioned, big application often come in several parts.
-It would be favourable if we could separate those parts in individual containers, but somehow tell ``Docker`` they're part of something bigger.
+It would be favourable if one could separate those parts in individual containers, but somehow tell ``Docker`` they're part of something bigger.
 This is supported by a feature called *Container linking*.

-In order to establish links we need to give containers a name.
+In order to establish links one needs to give containers a name.
 By default ``Docker`` will name containers by two words that are connected with an underscore (e.g. ``silly_lovelace``).
 Since linking needs a predictable name, one can give an explicit name by passing ``--name predictable_name`` to the respective